Skyz0h/PowerShell/README.md

 ## Usage

+### Easy Mode:

 Clone this repository to your $HOME directory.
-From there, symlink the profile.ps1 to it's appropriate locations.
+Navigate to the Profiles folder of this repository, and run setup.ps1.

+### Manual Setup:

+   Determine the profile you want to set up.
 Profile locations can be determined by running:
 ```powershell
 $PROFILE | Select-Object *